Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 French artist Willy William released Voodoo Song in 2017.
 Then, a mutual friend showed the song to Colombian singer J. Balvin.
 Balvin loved it, so he got in touch with Willy to make a remix of Voodoo.

-Willy says that from the beginning the Colombian had a very clear idea of what he wanted for the new song.
-They kept Willy’s instrumental track and opted for similar lyrics, which they co-wrote in Spanish and French (here are the lyrics translated into English).
-As for the video, they turned it into an upbeat one.
+Willy says that from the beginning, Balvin had a very clear idea of what he wanted for the new song.
+They kept Willy’s instrumental track and opted for similar lyrics.
+They co-wrote them in Spanish and French (here are the lyrics translated into English).
+As for the video, they completely changed it.
+It went from Willy’s lonely and voodoo-inspired concept to a party-vibe with an explosion of colors and fun.

-The singers, being of different cultures, wanted their song to exude inclusiveness so it could be enjoyed by people all over the world.
-Mi Gente (My people) is a mix of reggaeton, African, electronic, and Caribbean rhythms.
+Also the singers, being of different cultures, wanted their song to exude inclusiveness so it could be enjoyed by people all over the world.
+Mi Gente (My People) is a mix of reggaeton, African, electronic, and Caribbean rhythms.

 The video was directed by Colombian 36 grados and features Italian millionaire Gianluca Vacchi among the dancers.